fazalWahid56/DotnetCoreEasyApiTemplate/README.md

-# Core5SecureApi
+# Dotnet Core6 api with Angular.

-Core5 secure API with Identity user management.
+Core5 secure API with Identity user management and agular client.ß